David-Manniche/TheMarket/readme.txt

-    => 045924 - Footer Trust Banners image fill color issue => 045923 - android- rewards applied are getting removed from payment screen => 045933 - android- rating needs to be round figure on app
+    => 045924 - Footer Trust Banners image fill color issue => 045923 - android- rewards applied are getting removed from payment screen => 045933 - android- rating needs to be round figure on app => 045930 - android- shipping/pickup option are not there

 ----------------------TV-9.2.3.20201201------------------------------
 Enhancements: